-People with PTCL-NOS may have swollen lymph nodes.
+The most common symptom people with PTCL-NOS might have is a swollen lymph node or nodes.
 These can develop anywhere in the body but the most common places are the neck, armpit or groin.
 PTCL-NOS is also commonly found outside of the lymph nodes (extranodal areas).

 - The bone marrow (the spongy tissue in the centre of bones where blood cells are made) is often affected, which can lead to anaemia (low red blood cells) and thrombocytopenia (low platelet levels).